-On December 10, 2013, the Company filed a series of counter claims against HEMG and Mr. Spada in state court of New York.
+On December 10, 2013, the Company filed a series of counter claims against HEMG and Mr. Spada in state court of New York relating to the litigation which has previously been reported.
+The plaintiffs filed a motion to dismiss our counterclaims.
+Our opposition papers are due on March 31, 2014.